Dušan Zbavitel: Literary oeuvre

-Zbavitel is the Czech Republic’s best known Indologist.
-He published a prolific amount despite being out of favor with Czechoslovakia's totalitarian regime.
-He authored or co-authored many specialized and popular books and initiated and edited a great number of collective works that still represent the best of Czech Indology.
-Zbavitel left an indelible trace on Czech culture with his erudite translations from the languages of India, amounting to dozens of books and countless magazine and journal contributions.
+Zbavitel was an Indologist in the Czech Republic.
+He published works while under the Czechoslovakia regime.
+He authored or co-authored specialized and popular books and edited collective works on Czech Indology.
+Zbavitel translated books from Indian languages and contributed to magazines and journals.

 Zbavitel educated several generations of Czech Indologists.
 While still just a researcher at the Oriental Institute of the Czechoslovak Academy of Sciences, he taught Bengali at the Faculty of Arts, Charles University (1950–1968).
 He was not permitted to continue for political reasons after 1968, and was only able to return after the fall of the Communist regime (1989).
 In 1990, he rejoined the faculty, teaching the history of Sanskrit and Bengali literature, ancient Indian poetry and Hinduism and leading courses in the advanced reading of Sanskrit and Bengali texts.
 He also authored language textbooks and other pedagogical texts.

 Zbavitel also translated from English and German.
 In total, he wrote or translated over 200 books, among others: Paul Williams and Anthony Tribe, Buddhist Thought: A Complete Introduction to the Indian Tradition; Michael Jordan, Buddha; Deepak Chopra, Buddha: A Story of Enlightenment; Tom Lowenstein, The Vision of Buddha; Hans Küng and Heinrich von Stietencron, Christendum und Weltreligionen - Hinduismus; Hans Küng and Heinrich Bechert, Christendum und Weltreligionen - Buddhismus; Dalai Lama, The Collected Statements, Articles and Interviews of His Holiness The XIV Dalai Lama; Dalai Lama, How to Expand Love; Dalai Lama, Many Ways to Nirvana; Dalai Lama, How To Practice the Way to a Meaningful Life; John Powers, Introduction to Tibetan Buddhism; Michael Keene, World Religions; Sogyal Rinpoche, The Tibetan Book of Living and Dying; J. R. Porter, Jesus Christ, The Jesus of History, The Christ of Faith; Jacob Newman and Gavriel Sivan, Judaism A-Z Illustrated: Lexicon of Terms & Concepts.